Who is Viktor Bout, the prisoner the U.S. may trade for Brittney Griner?

 Bout was in his mid-20s when the Soviet Union fractured in 1991, leaving vast quantities of Soviet military hardware scattered across 15 newly minted countries.
 Most all of them were ill-equipped to pay their troops or keep track of the weapons they'd just inherited.
 Almost anything was available for a price.

 Trained by the Soviet military as a linguist, Bout began acquiring Soviet military transport planes and loaded them up with weapons.
-The U.S. says he sold them all over the world — though primarily in Africa, the Middle East and Asia.
+The U.S. says he sold them all over the world.
+Various reports linked him to wars in Afghanistan, Angola, Congo, Lebanon, Somalia, Yemen and more.

 He was entrepreneurial, not ideological, selling to governments that were fighting rebels, and to rebels who were fighting governments.
 Separating fact from fiction has often been difficult when documenting Bout's work, but many reports said he even sold arms to both sides in the same conflict.